grpc/proposal/A59-audit-logging.md

 message RBAC {
   ...

+  message AuditLoggingOptions {
     // Deny and allow here refer to RBAC decisions, not actions. enum AuditCondition {
       // Never audit.
       NONE = 0;

       // Audit when RBAC denies the request.
       ON_DENY = 1;

       // Audit when RBAC allows the request.
       ON_ALLOW = 2;

       // Audit whether RBAC allows or denies the request.
       ON_DENY_AND_ALLOW = 3;
     }

-  // Condition for the audit logging to be happen.
+    // Condition for the audit logging to happen.
-  // If condition is met, all the audit loggers configured in the HCM will be invoked.
+    // If this condition is met, all the audit loggers configured here will be invoked.
     //
-  AuditCondition audit_condition = 3;
+    AuditCondition audit_condition = 1 [(validate.rules).enum = {defined_only: true}];

-  // Configuration for the audit loggers.
+    // Configurations for RBAC-based authorization audit loggers.
     //
     // [#extension-category: envoy.rbac.audit_loggers]
-  repeated xds.core.v3.TypedExtensionConfig audit_log = 4;
+    repeated core.v3.TypedExtensionConfig audit_loggers = 2
+        [(validate.rules).repeated = {min_items: 1}];
+  }

+  // Audit logging options that include the condition for audit logging to happen
+  // and audit logger configurations.
+  //
+  AuditLoggingOptions audit_logging_options = 3;
 }
 ```